 The Florida waterways are a magical place!
 They are full of natural beauty, home to thousands of wildlife species, and offer a great source of entertainment.
 This is why we offer paddle board tours in several locations all around the state.
-While on tour, we frequently experience wildlife of many forms, but the most common question or comment we receive is about manatees.
+While on tour, we frequently experience wildlife in many forms, but the most common question or comment we receive is about manatees.

 “Can I touch a manatee?”

 The short answer is no, manatees are not to be touched!
-This rule goes for any wildlife we see while on our tours as we frequently experience dolphins, turtles, birds, and other animals.
+This rule goes for any wildlife we see while on our tours, as we frequently experience dolphins, turtles, birds, and other animals.
 We strongly enforce the “look, don’t touch” practice.

 Manatees Are Curious Animals